THE INDIE PRESS NETWORK GUIDE

 Jellybooks

-Another small company with big ideas is Jellybooks, which launched its Discovery platform to great acclaim in 2021, with a collaboration with Blackwell’s.
+Jellybooks is a small company with big ideas, which launched its Discovery platform to great acclaim in 2021, with a collaboration with Blackwell’s.

 Publishers setting up an account with Jellybooks can upload their ePub (ebook) editions to create ‘look insides’ for their titles – which are then available for bookshops to use on their websites.
 Here’s an example, using one of Fly on the Wall’s titles.
-Like Exact Editions, each link comes with a QR code, which of course you could print and distribute on posters, flyers, etc.
+Each link comes with a QR code, which of course you could print and distribute on posters, flyers, etc.

 We spoke to Andrew Rhomberg at Jellybooks for this article, and he said: